 Certified peer counselors are responsible for the implementation of peer support services.
 Certified peer counselors may serve on High Intensity Treatment Teams.
-Mental health peer support services are available to each client for a maximum of four hours per day.

 Peer respite facilities

 Mental health peer respite is an alternative support for people who are in psychiatric distress.
 Peer respite facilities provide support services in a short-term, overnight environment.